IRNAS/irnas-guidelines-docs/README.md

 - [GitHub projects guidelines] - Describes general guidelines that are used across GitHub projects.
 - [Developer guidelines] - Describes guidelines specific to developers that should be followed when working on software/firmware projects.
-- [Clang Format] - Document dedicated to setting up the `clang-format` tool.
+- [Pre-commit] - Document dedicated to setting up the `pre-commit` tool.
-- [Gitlint] - Document dedicated to setting up the `gitlint` tool.
+- [JS/TS config] - Document dedicated to setting up the host machine for JavaScript and TypeScript development.

 ## Other repositories 🌍